ianbarrere/ananke/README.md

 ### Transforms
 There are unfortunately sometimes situations which require us to transform our config data (modify one or more parts of it) before it gets sent to the device while still maintaining the same content in our repo.
 If configured, Ananke will pass the ConfigPack objects to a platform-specific transform function to achieve this.
 The ConfigPack object is a python dataclass consisting of the following attributes:

-- **path**: The gNMI (or other) path that the config contents should be applied to
+- **path**: The gNMI path that the config contents should be applied to
 - **content**: A python dict of the JSON body of the config content to be applied
 - **write_method**: Either "update" or "replace"